 Describes the different types of child care available including creches, childminders, pre-schools.
 Information about childcare during the COVID-19 pandemic.

 Early Start is a programme designed to boost educational achievement among disadvantaged three- and four-year-old children.

-Information on childhood education, including the role of the Department of Education and Skills.
+Information on childhood education, including the role of the Department of Education.

 Pre-school childcare providers are regulated by law.
 Find out about the rules concerning play groups, day nurseries,crèches, childminders and other service providers.

 The ECCE scheme provides up to 2 years of early childhood care and education for children of pre-school age.

 The CCS Programme supports disadvantaged parents and parents in training, education or low-paid employment to access childcare at reduced rates.